copernicat/Reference-Material/Education-For-Suppliers/Supplier-Education-Leaflet/supply-chain-education-leaflet-version-2-2024/supply-chain-education-leaflet-version-2_en.md

 ## What is granted by licenses (copyright)

-Open source licenses are a grant by the copyright holder giving other people the right to use or distribute software.
+Open source licenses grant copyright permissions, for example, permission to copy, create a derivtive work, or distribute software.
 This license grant occurs without direct communication between the copyright holder and the user, but this right-of-use is only granted if the user adheres with conditions provided by the copyright holder in the license.
 When a user fails to comply with these license conditions, serious legal issues arise.

 ## What is granted by licenses (patents)